gbevin/SendMIDI/README.md

 These are all the supported commands:
 ```
-  dev   name           Set the name of the MIDI output port (REQUIRED)
+  dev   name           Set the name of the MIDI output port
+  virt  (name)         Use virtual MIDI port with optional name (Linux/macOS)
   list                 Lists the MIDI output ports
   panic                Sends all possible Note Offs and relevant panic CCs
   file  path           Loads commands from the specified program file
   dec                  Interpret the next numbers as decimals by default
   hex                  Interpret the next numbers as hexadecimals by default
   ch    number         Set MIDI channel for the commands (1-16), defaults to 1
-  omc   number         Set octave for middle C, defaults to 5
+  omc   number         Set octave for middle C, defaults to 3
   on    note velocity  Send Note On with note (0-127) and velocity (0-127)
   off   note velocity  Send Note Off with note (0-127) and velocity (0-127)
   pp    note value     Send Poly Pressure with note (0-127) and value (0-127)